jdi-docs/jdi-light/source/includes/_tutorial.md

             userIcon.click();
     }
 ```
-We've had a first look at UI Elements in JDI Light and at Form's capabilities and now we can look deeper at Form initialization and how this can help you write less code.<br/>
+We've had a first look at UI Elements in JDI Light and at the capabilities of Forms, and now we can look deeper at Form initialization and see how it can help you write less code.<br/>
-Let's start from a simple Form - Login.<br/>
+Let's start with a simple Form — Login.<br/>
-We're planning to have a lot of tests which start from the point where a <u>User is logged out</u> and <u>Login form is opened</u>, so let's write a `@BeforeMethod` state for this set of test cases.<br/><br/>
+We're planning to have a lot of tests with the preconditions _"User is logged out"_ and _"Login form is opened"_, so let's write a corresponding `@BeforeMethod` state for this set of test cases.<br/><br/>

 ```java
 //Example 1